Beneficial Ownership Information Report: Guide to BOI Reporting Requirements and Meaning for Business Owners

 Let’s consider an example.
 Abby, Bob, and Champion LLC own ABC LLC equally.
 Champion LLC has one member, Jeff, who owns 100% of the business.

-Under the CTA, Abby and Bob are direct owners of ABC because each personally has a stake in the business greater than 25%.
+Under the CTA, Abby and Bob are direct owners of ABC because each has a stake in the business greater than 25%.

 Jeff is an indirect owner because he is considered to own more than 25% of ABC due to his ownership of Champion LLC.